-- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was issued on 16 July 2018: - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice - our certificate was issued on 27 July 2018.'
+- issued a report to those charged with governance of the PCC and CC communicating significant findings resulting from our audit - our Audit Results Report was discussed verbally on 24 July 2019 and revised for the outcome of the audit on the 16th September 2019; - issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2015 Code of Audit Practice our certificate was issued on 16 September 2019'.

-The JARAP met five times in public during the year.
+The JARAP met four times in public during the year.
 The JARAP undertook a detailed work plan which included considering the work of internal and external audit, tracking of Internal Audit recommendations, risks and risk management and specific themes.
-In addition, the JARAP approved an annual workplan, for 2019, reviewed their terms of reference and produced an annual report of their work.
+In addition, the JARAP approved an annual workplan, for 2020, reviewed their terms of reference and produced an annual report of their work.